You’ll find some detailed information about the event here, including our plan for gender balance and cancellation and refunds policy.

 If we have to, we will control leader/follower balance.
 That's why the registration form asks whether you usually lead, or usually follow.

-So… this year, we have decided to take control if it seems necessary.
+We will take control if it seems necessary.
 If the leader-follower balance gets too bad, we will put registration on hold for followers (or leaders, in the unlikely event of having too many leaders!).
-And if that happens, walk-ups will also be restricted.
 We are looking at 40:60 as the threshold.

 We are hoping that we don’t need to do this though.
 We really would prefer to welcome everyone who wants to come.
 We’ll see, huh?
 (And, leaders out there, you can save everyone from anxiety just by booking early!
 Just sayin’.)